Orthopaedic Acupuncture 6 Month Diploma Course

 Vice Principal of the College of Chinese Medicine

-Dragomir is the Vice-Principal of CCM London since 2004 and a senior lecturer at the College.
-Based on his sports, martial arts, massage and acupuncture experience, he developed and has been teaching the Advanced Acupressure Massage Course at the College since 2000.
-He has also taught Acupressure to physiotherapist in Bahrain.
-At the College he also teaches the TCM Foundation course, Auricular Acupuncture for drug and alcohol rehabilitation and stress course, Acupuncture Meridian stretch course, TCM Orthopaedic diagnosis course and is co-teaching the Orthopaedic Acupuncture course.
+Dragomir is the Vice-Principal of CCM London since 2003 and a senior lecturer at the College.
+Based on his sports, martial arts, massage and acupuncture experience, he developed and has been teaching the Advanced Acupressure Massage Course at the College since 2000 both in the UK and abroad.
+At the College he teaches the Auricular Acupuncture for drug and alcohol rehabilitation and stress management, Acupuncture Meridian stretch, TCM Orthopaedic diagnosis and Orthopaedic and TCM Musculoskeletal medicine Acupuncture courses.

 His professional interests are:

-- multi-layered interconnectivity of the neuro-axis and especially the spinal inter-segmental connectivity
+multi-layered inter connectivity of the neuro-axis and especially the spinal inter-sentimental connectivity

 Course also includes: